-- You will receive copies of the index card material; the sheets are pre-punched to put in your 3-ring notebook. - Quickly read over the sheet(s) before coming to class.
+- You will receive copies of the index card material; the sheets are pre-punched to put in your 3-ring notebook.
+Typically, we'll cover one sheet (i.e., one index card) each day. - Quickly read over the index card material before coming to class.
 This way, you have a preview of what we'll be talking about, making you more receptive to the ideas. - After class, copy the material onto an actual index card.
 As you write the card, THINK!
 Make sure that you understand everything you're writing down.
-Feel free to add additional material to make the index cards more useful to you. - Index cards are passed in and graded at the midterm and endterm exams.
+Feel free to add additional material to make the index cards more useful to you. - Index cards are collected and graded at the midterm and endterm exams.
 Each card is worth 2 points (1 point for each side).